starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 Harvest has successfully implemented a design system that not only tackled the challenges we encountered but also strategically positioned us to deliver a seamless and user-friendly experience across all our products.

 Our design system remains an evolving project.
 We continuously iterate, adapt, and glean valuable insights from the ongoing process.
-This dynamic approach has established a robust foundation, significantly enhancing our team's efficiency, maintaining consistency, and promoting standardization.
+This dynamic approach has established a robust foundation, significantly enhancing our team’s efficiency, maintaining consistency, and promoting standardization.

 Ongoing maintenance efforts encompass several key aspects: